Simulizer/Simulizer/docs/final-report/chapters/how-to-hlv.md

 to the constructor and then use the canvas in visualisations.

 The `DataStructureVisualiser` class handles the animation timer, receiving messages, etc. We need to implement the `processChange` and  `repaint` methods.
 The `processChange` method should contain any logic, if any, for updating parameters for the view.
-For example, if animations are required, an animation timeline could be instantiated.
+For example, if animations are required, an animation time-line could be instantiated.
 You should call `setUpdatePaused(true)` at the end of the `processChange` method, and `setUpdatePaused(false)` should be called after any animations finish.
 The `repaint` method should repaint/resize the components in the window.

 By implementing the `getName` method you can give your visualisation a name, e.g.